mannsn/intro-to-programming-2026/assignments/Assignment 01 - JavaScript Basics and Functions.md

 // PUT YOUR CODE HERE

 // console.log(
-//   "This is a decimal, also called a floating point number: ",
+//   "Q2: This is a decimal, also called a floating point number: ",
 //   floatingPoint
 // );
 // console.log("Q2: This is a whole number, also called an integer: ", integer);